palantir/gradle-gitsemver/README.md

-# gitsemver plugin for gradle
+# Gitsemver plugin for gradle

 ## Why?